Cobb’s Engine House & Chimney

 Architecture and dimensions

-The engine house consisted originally of three storeys, with a cylinder floor at ground level, chamber floor above, and a bob or beam loft.
-The south gable wall is thicker than the others and has a plug rod portal on the ground floor, with a flat head, and a bob portal under the apex with a round arch.
+The original engine house comprised three storeys: a cylinder floor at ground level, a chamber floor above, and a bob or beam loft at the top.
+The south gable wall is built thicker than the other walls.
+This wall contains a ground-floor plug-rod portal with a flat head and a bob-portal with a round arch beneath the roof apex.

 Sources